Who is bidding against you in Google Ads? And what can you do about it? Google Ads Auction Insights data to the rescue!

-It lives under the “Keywords” menu.
+It lives under the “Keywords” menu in left nav of the Google Ads interface.
 You can see competitors at the campaign level and at the individual keyword level, so be sure to zoom in and out to see who you compete against on a large scale versus competitors that may show up only for a few keywords.

 Once in the report, you’ll see a list of other domains that bid on your same keywords.
 Each domain has a variety of relevant metrics:

 Impression Share: the number of impressions you received divided by the estimated number of impressions you were eligible to receive.

 Overlap Rate: how often another advertiser’s ad received an impression in the same auction that your ad also received an impression.

 Position Above Rate: how often another advertiser’s ad in the same auction showed in a higher position than your own, when both of your ads were shown at the same time.